 Essity’s risk assessments are also included in the Group’s audits in connection with acquisitions.
 Anti-corruption is included in Essity’s Code of Conduct.
 Essity conducts all activities in accordance with applicable laws and regulations and performs regular risk assessments relating to corruption.
 These assessments include due diligence of suppliers and other business partners.
 Essity has developed an anti-corruption e-learning course, translated into 21 languages.
 This e-learning is included in onboarding programs.

-Health and safety are important to our stakeholders and critical for Essity’s business.
+Health, well-being and equality are important to our stakeholders and critical for Essity’s business.
 Our aim is zero workplace accidents.
 The health and safety of employees in the workplace is highly prioritized.
 In addition to promoting health and safety at our own sites, check suppliers’ practices and collaborate with them to improve safety performance.